 Premium chargers have features such as overheating protection, ground fault circuit interruption, and waterproofing.

 There may be other options available to supplement your car’s charging without the need for a dedicated home wall box charger.
 Does your workplace have a charger you can use to top up?
 Or are you located near a supermarket with free EV charging?
-If so it may not be necessary to purchase a dedicated unit, charging via a standard outlet may be sufficient if you are able to supplement the charge elsewhere.
+If so it may not be necessary to purchase a dedicated unit, charging via a standard outlet may be sufficient if you can supplement the charge elsewhere.

 Ready to dive even deeper...